Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Results and Discussions

 \subsubsection{Exponential Function}

 A \oned exponential equation given by $f(x) = 0.1^x,~x \in [-1,1]$ is used to generate a set of $12$ equally spaced, noiseless training data points.
-The model is trained for 20000 epochs with batch size 3.
+The models are trained with $(n \times m) = (7 \times 240)$ and $(8 \times 240)$, for 15000 epochs with batch size 3.
 The learning rate is scheduled in the range $[1e-3, 2e-7]$ with factor 0.5, patience 500, and cooldown 100.

-Table \ref{expot_table} presents the training losses and diffusion metrics of the trained model.
-As in the previous case, the lower the MAE, the higher is the tendency of the model to memorise the training data, with a resulting increase in the diffusion metric.
-For this case, both SiLU and Softplus show a poorer performance and trade the training and diffusion (overfitting) errors.
-The LELUs are able to adequately meet both low MAE and diffusion errors.
-The trained model predictions are plotted in Fig.\ \ref{expot_funcs}.
-As in the previous case, different levels of overfitting are observed with the classical \af's in this setup, whereas generally robust results are obtained with the LELU.
+Table \ref{expot_table} presents the training and diffusion losses of the trained models.
+As in the previous case, the lower the MAE, the higher is the tendency of the model to memorise the training data with a resulting increase in the diffusion metric (see Fig.\ \ref{expot_funcs}).
+Different levels of overfitting are observed with the classical \afs (including regularisation) in this setup, whereas generally robust results are obtained with LELU.
+Contrary to the previous observations with the hyperbolic tangent results, both SiLU and Softplus show a poorer performance in terms of training MAE or diffusion MSE.
+The LELUs are able to adequately meet both low MAE and diffusion errors, with the tendency for slightly better overall performance with lower $\beta$ due to lower MAE.